 It would require something like a super CERN type of thing.

-It would require the financial cooperation of all the major world governments.
+I mean, it would require the output or the financial cooperation of all the major world governments.

 If you're sending information, that's not much energy.